-It combines the compassion of therapeutics, the mind/body connection of yoga and the trust of acrobatics into one good couple's workout.
+It combines the compassion of therapeutics, the mind/body connection of yoga and the trust of acrobatics into couple workouts.

-Couples boxing can be exhilarating and beneficial to body, mind and relationship.
+Couples boxing can be exhilarating and beneficial to your health, mind and relationship.
 (3)

 It’s best done at a gym and requires some ground rules.